4n33sh/REDACT/README.md

 ![picture example](https://github.com/4n33sh/REDACT/blob/main/Image%20Redaction%20Flowchart.png)

+It utilizes an data extractor (OmniConvert) to convert any file's data into text format for easy digestion for REDACT engine through techniques such as OCR (optical character recognition), audio synthesis and document convertors.

 The above process (just like any other file format) follows one of the **three grades** of redaction:

 1. **GRADE - 1 (LOW)**: Performs basic **black-box redaction/text-replacement** with placeholders like '[REDACT]' & Pattern discovery through primitive techniques like **RegEx**, **Rule definitions**, **find & replace**, etc.